makwaijun/personalwebpagev2/content/blog/post7.md

 tags: ["website"]
 ---

-# [Scope] Web Project 1: My "Lifestack"
+#### TLDR;

+- I propose a web project that combines several of my interests areas.

+- It touches on: Visualisations of complexity; a mapping of my life, a

+---

 One of the projects I intended to host on this website was a visual representation of my intellectual (?) progress.
 This is in line with my first post, which spoke of the need to better understand my learning journey that has brought me here today.

 It is meta-project that addresses its very conception.

-## Originating the Idea
+#### Idea Origination

 I studied sustainability, which got me interested into system dynamics and complexity science.

-At work, I had the opportunity to dive deeper into complexity science, as applied to economics (i.e. [Economic Complexity](https://atlas.cid.harvard.edu/) by Hausmann and Hidalgo).

-It was through this that i explored the tools to make such visualisations.
-R, using the igraph library.
-Looked into the networkD3 package for R more recently as well.

-If there is something i've learnt - complexity
+My biggest, life changing take away was on the field of complexity.

-Along the  I have been fascinated with networks and the interconnections between intangible things.
+ I became fascinated with networks and the interconnections between intangible things.
 Even though I get the sense that it may not *always* assist decision making.
 Given the non linear nature, it is better suited to describe correlations rather than causation.

 But in anycase, what better way to represent and plot my life's knowledge on a map?